DaKipster/DaKipster/README.md

-- 👋 Hi, I’m @DaKipster
+- 👋 Hi, I’m Kipling
 - 👀 I’m interested in learning how to program ...
 - 🌱 I’m currently learning software engineering through Course Careers ...i've created a few projects as i continue to learn more.